tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/快速入门/公网域名接入/步骤5：收发消息/使用 SDK 收发消息（推荐）_intl_en.md

 This document describes how to access CKafka to receive/send messages with the SDK for Java on the public network.

-If you need to use SDKs for other languages, please see [SDK Documentation](https://intl.cloud.tencent.com/document/product/597/40049).
+If you need to use SDKs for other languages, see [SDK Documentation](https://intl.cloud.tencent.com/document/product/597/40049).

 ## Prerequisites